-We have determined that the hosted services arrangements are a single performance obligation comprised of a series of distinct services, since each day of providing access to hosted services is substantially the same and the customer simultaneously receives and consumes the benefits as access is provided.
+The Company has determined that the hosted services arrangements are a single performance obligation comprised of a series of distinct services, since each day of providing access to hosted services is substantially the same and the customer simultaneously receives and consumes the benefits as access is provided.
 These services are provided either on a usage basis (i.e., variable consideration) or on a fixed fee subscription basis.
-We recognize revenue as each distinct service period is performed (i.e., recognized as incurred).
+The Company recognizes revenue as each distinct service period is performed (i.e., recognized as incurred).